 And just like that, no more than 2 minutes later, your chai scone dough is mixed & ready to roll out.
 Seriously easy, right?!

 One of my favorite things about this easy scone recipe is the fact that you can use the dough to make full-sized scones or mini scones.
-I’ll never turn down a full-sized scone, but minis are especially nice for a large brunch gathering or to tuck into holiday treat plates…just sayin’!
+I’ll never turn down a full-sized scone, but minis are especially nice (and so cute) for a large brunch gathering or tucked into holiday treat plates!

 - For full-sized scones: Roll the dough into a 1-inch disc, then slice into 8 wedges.

-- To make minis: Roll the dough into a 1/2-inch thick rectangle.
+- To make mini scones: Roll the dough into a 1/2-inch thick rectangle.
 Cut the rectangle into strips, about 2 inches in width, then slice each strip into small triangles, 2 inches wide & 3 inches long.

 You can easily cut the scones with a sharp knife, though I typically use a bench scraper when I work with pastry dough.

 For the perfect glossy finish, brush your scones with egg wash & bake until golden brown!

 The crumbly texture of a good scone begs for a delicious glaze!
 An easy maple chai glaze is the perfect finishing touch for these chai scones.

 Homemade maple chai scone glaze is out-of-this-world good, & it’s really simple to make.